arkologystudio/holochain-stencil-template/README.md

 npm install
 ```

 **Note: For the app to run, you'll have to have at least one Holochain DNA with corresponding integrity and coordinator zome pairs.
-It is suggested you use the hc scaffold tool to initialise these.**
+The holochain scaffold tool can be used to create them.**

 ## Holochain scaffold commands